STEM Exploration Day for Girls

 *Adults/chaperones are assessed a $30 registration fee to cover lunch and materials.
 Chaperones may visit any workshop during the day, but do not register for workshops online.
 We recommend one chaperone for groups of 25 or less and two for groups of 25-50.

 Each student attending must bring a signed Liability and Photo Release Form in order to attend the conference.
 A student may attend the conference without a chaperone ONLY if a signed form is turned in.
-Download, print, and bring the parent-signed forms to the event.
-Liability-and-Photo-Release
+Download, print, and bring the parent-signed forms to event.

 Escorts and Volunteers